silvio/gerrit-rust/README.md

     *   [x] **0.1.9** implement a log mechanism to get debugging information via loglevel switch

+    *   [x] *0.1.20* `ggr changes fetch CHANGEID` Fetchs a changeid CHANGEID and his ancestors.
+The branch name is the CHANGEID name.

     *   [x] **0.1.16** do work to support more than one gerrit server

     *   [x] **0.1.14** create a helper script for setup of development